fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

 id
 ~~~~
-It is the configuration identifier
+The id is the configuration identifier, and is thus unique to each configuration.

 parameters (optional)
 ~~~~~~~~~~~~~~~~~~~~~~
-It defines the list of the parameters used by the configuration
+The parameters is a list of the parameters used by the configuration.

 param:
-    defines a parameter
+    defines the parameter

     name:
         parameter name, used as ``${paramName}`` in the configuration.
 It will be replaced by the string